pcardotatgit/XDR_Workflows_and_Stuffs/100-SecureX_automation_lab/readme.md

 ![](assets/img/10.png)

-The IP address you clicked on in the Webex Team Message should now appear in the feed.
-Firewalls will be able to consume this feed and block this IP address.
+The IP addresses you selected in the Webex Alert should now appear in the feed.
+Then Firewalls will be able to consume this feed and block these new IP addresses.

 # CONGRATULATION !!! you completed the full demo !!!